ASHP-Software/Documentations/PMI.md

 ---
 ASHP's PMI API delivers drug information content in htm format using the globally accepted semantic clinical drug form (SCDF) RXNorm concept as indentifiers.

-## Drug shortage routes
+The API uses Google's [Firebase](https://firebase.google.com/) platform to deliver json data as well as files to you via RESTful http requests.
+We also leverage Google's Firebase platform to deliver lightning fast speed and flexible SDKs that cater to a variety of programming languages in functional reactive programming patterns.

+You can read more about Firebase developer documentations [here](https://firebase.google.com/docs).

+## PMI Index
 ---

-Keep in mind that if you are making a REST API call, you need to append .json to the end of the route.
-You can find some sample API calls at the end of this document.
+*Keep in mind that if you are making a REST API call, you need to append .json to the end of the route.
+You can find some sample API calls at the end of this document.*

-* **/drugShortages** - This route holds all the latest version of each drug shortage returned as an array.
-The ID / key for each shortage object is the same as its index in the array.
-Some entries may be null, which means there is no shortage with that ID.
+* **/PMI** - This route holds all the latest version of SCDF RXNorm mapping to ASHP's PMI data.
+The index of drugs are keyed by SCDF identifier.
-  * **/drugShortages/{key}/latest** - This route holds an individual drug shortage.
-You can assume that it will always be the latest version of the data.

-* **/pastDrugShortages** - This route holds all the previous version of each drug shortage.
-Each time an editor makes a change to a drug shortage bulletin in their local content management system and commit the changes, a new versiosn of a drug shortage object is created and pushed to Firebase.
-  * **/pastDrugShortages/{key}/{versionKey}** - This route holds a unique version of a drug shortages.
-The key will always be an Int value.
-A higher value indicates a more recent revision of the shortage data.

 ## Objects
 ---
-### Drug Shortage
+### PMI
 A drug shortage bulletin that holds all relevant information.
 * **affectedProduct** - List of prodcuts affected by this drug shortage.
+  * **UN** - This is ASHP's PMI unique identifier.
+You can use this identifier to fetch the monograph file from Firebase Storage.
   * **discontinued**: Bool - Whether this product has been discontinued.
   * **NDC**: String - National Drug Code identifier for this product.
   * **RXCUI**: String - RXCUI identifier for this product